pkielblock/programacao-em-scripts/README.md

 ## Javascript

-* Repository For JS Study at College.
+* Repository For Script Programming Study at College.